Ohio police chief mourns an 'amazing police officer' who was killed during standoff - KRDO

 Stalker, who joined the department in July 2018, leaves behind a fiance and a “very young child,” Kral told reporters.

-The suspect was also shot but information on his condition was not available.
+The suspect was also shot during an exchange of fire with police.
+He was taken to a hospital where he was pronounced dead, a press release from the department said.

+The preliminary investigation found that multiple officers fired their weapons at the suspect, according to the release.
+They will all be placed on paid administrative leave in accordance with their collective bargaining agreements, the department said.

-Kral said officers from the Gang Task Force recognized a suspect who had vandalized a cathedral earlier in the day standing outside of a building in the Fulton Street area of Toledo.
+Kral said officers from the Gang Task Force recognized a suspect who had vandalized the Rosary Cathedral earlier in the day standing outside of a building in the Fulton Street area of Toledo.

 After speaking with the task force members briefly, the suspect went around the corner of a building, pulled out a gun and went into a house, according to Kral.